Q & A: What is Rock Bottom?

 Q: What is the next step after hitting rock bottom?

 A: When someone hits rock bottom, it can be the most devastating time of his or her life.
-At that very moment, he or she might be in such a dark place that it is easy to think that there is no way out.
+At that very moment, he or she might be in such a dark place that it is easy to think there is no way out.
 However, rock bottom often serves as a blessing for many people, as it is a moment where those struggling with the disease of addiction can either sink or swim.

 Q: How do I prevent hitting rock bottom?